-Originally from the Mississippi Gulf Coast, Joe Raymond is a graduate of Delta State University and is currently a band director at Wayne County High School in Waynesboro, MS. He also serves as a soldier in the United States Army Mississippi National Guard as a member of the 41st Army Band in Jackson, MS. He is a former member of the Capital Regiment and Blue Stars Drum & Bugle Corps where he served as a drum major for both organizations.
+Originally from the Mississippi Gulf Coast, Joe Raymond is a graduate of Delta State University and is currently a band director at Wayne County High School in Waynesboro, Miss.
+He also serves as a soldier in the United States Army Mississippi National Guard as a member of the 41st Army Band in Jackson, Miss.
+He is a former member of the Capital Regiment and Blue Stars Drum & Bugle Corps where he served as a drum major for both organizations.
 In addition, he was also a member of the 2010 Star of Indiana Alumni Corps.
-2017 will be his second year as a member of the Southwind brass staff.
+2018 will be his third year as a member of the Southwind brass staff.

-Robert McDaniel is excited to be joining the staff of Southwind as a baritone tech this summer!
-He brings seven years of experience teaching band in the public schools of Texas and over two decades worth of euphonium performace to the Southwind hornline.
+Robert McDaniel is excited to return to Southwind as a baritone tech for his second year!
+He brings eight years of experience teaching band in the public schools of Texas and over two decades worth of euphonium performance to the Southwind hornline.
 Robert received his Bachelor’s and Master’s degrees, summa cum laude, from the University of North Texas, where he played in the Symphonic Band and studied euphonium with the renowned Dr. Brian Bowman.
 He has taught private brass lessons around the Dallas/Fort Worth area and has had current and former students earn first chairs in All-Region band and advance to All-State bands.
 Robert currently serves as a band director in the Sulphur Springs Independent School District northeast of Dallas, where he teaches beginning brass classes and works extensively with the middle and high school bands.

-Keegan Bosch, a resident of Muncie, IN, is a Graduate Teaching Assistant in the Department of Communication Studies at Ball State University.
+Keegan Bosch, a resident of Muncie, Ind., is a Graduate Teaching Assistant in the Department of Communication Studies at Ball State University.
 He earned his Bachelor of Arts in English and Creative Writing at the University of Northern Iowa in 2016.
-Keegan’s Drum Corps experience includes three seasons with the Phantom Regiment (2014-2016) and one year with Pioneer (2013).
-This is his first season with Southwind.
+Keegan’s drum corps experience includes three seasons with the Phantom Regiment (2014-2016) and one year with Pioneer (2013).
+This is his second season with Southwind.

-Mr. McMichael is a graduate of Long Beach HS in Long Beach, MS. He has a Bachelors Degree in Music Education from Troy State University (2003 cum laude) and a Masters Degree in Music Education from University of Texas at Brownsville.
+Aaron McMichael is a graduate of Long Beach HS in Long Beach, Miss.
+He has a Bachelor's Degree in Music Education from Troy State University (2003 cum laude) and a Master's Degree in Music Education from the University of Texas at Brownsville.
 During his time at Troy State University, he taught high brass for Ocean Springs HS, Long Beach HS, and Enterprise HS.
-He went on to march for the Boston Crusaders Drum & Bugle Corps and The Cavaliers Drum & Bugle Corps.
-Mr. McMichael now resides as an assistant band director at Mercedes HS in Mercedes, TX.
+He went on to march for the Boston Crusaders Drum & Bugle Corps and the Cavaliers Drum & Bugle Corps.
+McMichael now resides as an assistant band director at Mercedes HS in Mercedes, Texas.
 This is his 13th year as a band director and brass teacher.
-His accolades over 13 years include: Jazz All-Region Students, All-Region High Brass students, students who make Division I’s at Region and State Solo and Ensemble, MS All-Region Band students, MS All-Region Jazz Trombone Students, 5 consecutive years of Division I concert bands, and a sweepstakes.
+His accolades over 13 years include: Jazz All-Region students, All-Region High Brass students, students who make Division Is at Region and State Solo and Ensemble, MS All-Region Band students, MS All-Region Jazz Trombone Students, 5 consecutive years of Division I concert bands, and a sweepstakes.

-Chad Faison earned a Bachelor's of Fine Arts from Auburn University, a Bachelor's and Master's of Instrument Music Education from the University of South Alabama.
-His performing and teaching resume includes Southwind Drum & Bugle Corps and CorpsVets Drum and Bugle Corps from Atlanta, GA.
+Chad Faison earned a Bachelor's of Fine Arts from Auburn University, and a Bachelor's and Master's of Instrument Music Education from the University of South Alabama.
+He is an art teacher and assistant band director at Fairhope High School, in Fairhope, Ala.
+His performing and teaching resume includes Southwind Drum & Bugle Corps and CorpsVets Drum and Bugle Corps from Atlanta, Ga.
 Mr. Faison is sought after throughout the area for his work with brass and woodwind sections and his detailed instruction of marching and maneuvering techniques.

-Scott is from Pass Christian, MS and is a graduate of Jacksonville State University where he marched with the JSU Marching Southerners.
-He served as a section leader and soloist with the band, and was on staff from 2005-2007.
-After graduating, Scott attended the Florida State University to do Masters work in Euphonium Performance under Professor Paul Ebbers and held the principal euphonium position in the FSU Wind Orchestra.
-Scott was member of Southwind Drum and Bugle Corps from 1993-1997, served as a Tour Manager with Southwind from 1999-2001, and taught from 2002-2003.
+Scott Carter is from Pass Christian, Miss., and is a graduate of Jacksonville State University where he marched with the JSU Marching Southerners.
+He served as a section leader and soloist with the band and was on staff from 2005-2007.
+After graduating, Scott attended Florida State University to do Masters work in Euphonium Performance under Professor Paul Ebbers and held the principal euphonium position in the FSU Wind Orchestra.
+Scott was member of Southwind Drum & Bugle Corps from 1993-1997, served as a Tour Manager with Southwind from 1999-2001, and taught from 2002-2003.
 In 2004, Scott joined the brass staff at the Spirit Drum and Bugle Corps where he taught for four years as a baritone technician and Assistant Brass Caption Head in 2007.

-Dell Trotter, a resident of Perkinston, MS, has been reappointed the brass caption head of Southwind Drum & Bugle Corps for 2017.
+Dell Trotter, a resident of Perkinston, Miss., has been the brass caption head of Southwind Drum & Bugle Corps since the 2016 season.
 Trotter earned a Bachelor of Music Education from Delta State University, where he performed with the faculty ensemble, The Delta Brass Quintet.
 He also earned a Masters of Arts and Letters from The American Band College at Southern Oregon University.
 He previously served as the brass caption head for Delta Brigade Drum & Bugle Corps and as a brass consultant for Blue Stars Drum & Bugle Corps.
-Trotter is currently serving in his 7th year as Director of Bands at Mississippi Gulf Coast Community College in Perkinston, Miss., where he oversees the 200 member "Band of Gold".
+Trotter is currently serving in his eighth year as Director of Bands at Mississippi Gulf Coast Community College in Perkinston, Miss., where he oversees the 200 member "Band of Gold."
 Prior to his time at MGCCC, he taught for 13 years in the public schools of Mississippi as a middle school and high school band director.
-You can contact Dell HERE.